Live chat support: Best practices for using your live chat tool to keep your support and engagement game up and running

 Live chat or live chat support is an asynchronous messaging solution that allows your business to connect with website visitors, prospective and existing customers, in real-time through interactive and personalized conversations within your website.

 Simply put, live chat is like the coolest superhero with superpowers that could change the world for good.
-A superhero that can take multiple forms and mimic outcomes of other powerful tools in the market.
+A superhero that can take multiple forms and mimic the outcomes of other powerful tools in the market.
 It is intelligent, versatile, empathetic, connected, and most importantly, engaging.
 These days, live chat tools stand as a one-stop solution to provide a singular interface for sales, marketing, support, and engagement requirements.

 Why live chat?